 Nine out of the ten countries with the highest child marriage rates are considered either fragile or extremely fragile states.
 Seven out of the twenty countries with the highest child marriage rates face some of the biggest humanitarian crises.
 Growing evidence shows that in these settings, child marriage rates increase, with a disproportionate impact on girls.
 While gender inequality is a root cause of child marriage in both stable and crisis contexts, often in times of crisis, families see child marriage as a way to cope with greater economic hardship and to protect girls from increased violence.
 In reality, it leads to a range of devastating consequences.
 Several organisations have even reported cases of girls turning to suicide as a last resort.

 At the global level, roughly 12 million girls are married as child brides.
-Child marriage are most prevalent in countries and areas with widespread poverty, vulnerability and a low level of socioeconomic development, and among poor and rural ethnic groups.
+Child marriages are most prevalent in countries and areas with widespread poverty, vulnerability and a low level of socioeconomic development, and among poor and rural ethnic groups.
 A number of countries have a high incidence of both child marriage and female genital mutilation, including Burkina Faso, Guinea, Mali, Somalia, Nigeria, Ethiopia, Sierra Leone, Eritrea, Chad, Gambia, Liberia, Mauritania, Sudan and Yemen.
 Many of these countries are also conflict or post-conflict settings, indicating that child marriages increase during times of additional distress and conflict.
 Conflict devastates millions of lives across the world, forcing families to adopt negative coping mechanisms to survive.
 It places women and girls at increased risk of sexual violence.
 Rape, torture and forced prostitution, sometimes under the disguise of “marriage”, have been reported to be used as weapons of war weakening families and communities often with impunity from the law.
 The majority of interventions do not have enough attention on adolescent girls and have not worked well, especially for diverse girls in humanitarian settings.

 NCA works on prevention and response to gender-based violence in amongst others Bangladesh (Rohingya), Iraq, Syria, Lebanon, Afghanistan, Pakistan, Nigeria, Somalia, South Sudan, Sudan, Ethiopia, DRC, Mali.